A Study prepared for The Vauxhall Society

 The Localisation Act devolves responsibilities from central & regional to more local authorities, such as the GLA.
 The ensuing political disruption may present an opportunity to influence Planning Policy, with regard to the importance of Tall Buildings and Urban Wind Impact, presently not considered as having much importance, if at all.

-RWDI – Consulting Engineers – ‘The science of buildings, structures and we choice environment’ – Authors of 30-60 South Lambeth Road Wind Assessment report, WES affiliates
+RWDI – Consulting Engineers – ‘The science of buildings, structures and we choice environment’ – Authors of good choice 30-60 South Lambeth Road Wind Assessment report, WES affiliates

 WES – UK Wind Engineering Society